 Winter Afternoons at Tara, Roseate House

 I might keep cribbing about my inability to move from one room to another simply because then, I would have to creep out of my fuzzy blanket, and the chill might yet again hit me to the bone, but there is one reality that I cannot deny.
 That Delhi is the best in winters.
-The balmy sun tries to comfort people like us, and replenishes our starved bones natural vitamin D. It also is a fabulous season to eat to your heart’s content because the lards deposited will be nicely concealed by the multiple layers of woollens.
+The balmy sun tries to comfort people like us, and replenishes our starved bones with natural vitamin D. It also is a fabulous season to eat to your heart’s content because the lards deposited will be nicely concealed by the multiple layers of woollens.

 That was the thought in my mind when I walked into Tara, the Japanese restaurant situated on the sixth floor of Roseate House.
 It is an open-air space that over looks the blue infinity pool and is helmed by deck chairs, the spa and wellness section of the extreme left end.
 A live kitchen sends out freshly prepared Japanese fare to the guests.
 I liked the fact that we would be eating wholesome Jap preparations enjoying the sun.